Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-We have shown that the tVG possesses two constants of motion, corresponding to kinetic energy and squared angular momentum.
+The TVG possesses two constants of motion, corresponding to kinetic energy and squared angular momentum.
 Any linear combination of these quantities, together with an affine transformation, is conserved, i.e.

 is constant, for any $\alpha_{1},\alpha_{2},\alpha_{3}\in\mathbb{R}$.
-This is because the transformation of state variables from the VG to the tVG is smooth.
-Although the constants of motion of the tVG can be related to those of the VG, they are not naturally rendered as such, as clear from Table 2, owing to the non-invertibility of parameters in going from VG to tVG.
-An important constraint in the discussion of Sections 2-3 is that $p+q+r=0$, which arises from the inextricable link between these parameters and the moments of inertia, as Eq. (\ref{eq:p31}) shows.
-If the tVG is rooted in the physics of the VG, then it must conserve kinetic energy.
-As described by \cite{Lakshmivarahan2008a}, energy conserving low-order models must obey this constraint.
+This is because the transformation of state variables from the VG to the TVG is smooth.
+Although the constants of motion of the TVG can be related to those of the VG, they are not naturally rendered as such (Table 1), owing to the non-invertibility of parameters in going from VG to TVG.
+An important constraint in the above discussion is $p+q+r=0$, arising from the inextricable link between these parameters and the moments of inertia, as Eq. (\ref{eq:p9}) shows.
+If the TVG is rooted in the physics of the VG, then it must conserve kinetic energy.
+As described by \cite{Lakshmivarahan2008a}, energy conserving LOMs must obey this constraint.

-It is useful to examine models that have the form given in Eq. (\ref{eq:p32}), yet do not conserve energy.
-Many low-order models possess this structure, even where they do not satisfy energy conservation, for example Lorenz's maximum simplification equations \cite{Lorenz1960,Lakshmivarahan2006} resemble the Euler gyroscope (subclass 5 in Table 2) with the difference being that in Lorenz's model $p+q+r\neq0$.
+It is useful to examine models that have the form given in Eq. (\ref{eq:p10}), yet do not conserve energy.
+Many LOMs possess this structure, even where they do not satisfy energy conservation, for example Lorenz's maximum simplification equations \cite{Lorenz1960,Lakshmivarahan2006} resemble the Euler gyroscope (subclass 5 in Table 2) with the difference being that in Lorenz's model $p+q+r\neq0$.
 Although these equations do not conserve kinetic energy, they are known to enjoy two invariants \cite{Lakshmivarahan2006}.
 In the case of this model none of the invariants correspond to kinetic energy of the gyrostat, which is obviously not conserved.
-Yet, it is clear from the equations that the flow conserves volume, since the trace of the Jacobian of the vector field of the tVG
+Yet, it is clear from the equations that the flow conserves volume, since the trace of the Jacobian of the vector field of the TVG

 is zero, regardless of whether energy is conserved.
 However volume conservation does not assure the existence of constants of motion.
-This is evaluated further for those variants of the tVG that do not conserve kinetic energy for which, in analogy with the subclasses defined by \cite{Gluhovsky1999}, we limit our present analysis to models possessing two or more quadratic terms.
+This is evaluated further for those variants of the TVG that do not conserve kinetic energy for which, in analogy with the subclasses defined by \cite{Gluhovsky1999}, we limit our present analysis to models possessing two or more quadratic terms.